Affordable Care Act (ACA)

 Meeting the requirements of the Affordable Care Act (ACA) can be a daunting task.
-Heartland now offers a solution to help you understand the complexities, avoid noncompliance fines and reduce administrative work.
+Heartland now offers an ACA compliance software solution to help you understand the complexities, avoid noncompliance fines and reduce administrative work.

 Monthly reporting of full-time employees and equivalents (FTEs)

 Allows you to calculate the total number of full-time employees and FTEs you have over a designated measurement period in order to determine if you are an applicable large employer required to provide employee health insurance coverage.